LF-Decentralized-Trust-labs/Naryo/README.md

 Naryo configures filters that are used to determine which events to capture and process.
 These filters can be based on smart contract events, transaction fields, or any other criteria you may need to define.
 Naryo then connects to a DLT node and captures events that match the configured filters.
-These events are then processed and broadcast to the specified recipients, such as endpoints, queues or databases.
+These events are then processed and broadcast to the specified recipients, such as endpoints, queues, or databases.

 ## 🚀 Features